edwardwliu/GBm_forestry_R/README.md

 A gradient boosting algorithm implemented in R.

 ## To-do
-*Milestone 1*: Correct gradient boosting algorithm in R.
+*Milestone 1*: Correct algorithm in R.
 1. Add cross-validation for gamma values.
 2. Use forestry package instead of rpart.
 3. Add hyperparameters.